WordPress __is an open-source publishing platform.

 We're committed to working with security researchers to resolve the

-- Follow HackerOne's general guidelines __.
+- Follow HackerOne's disclosure guidelines __.

-taxes associated with rewards received.
+pay any taxes associated with your bounties.

 Hall of Fame